aledlie/Homage/vita/index.md

 ## Conference Papers

++ A deflated Schur complement method for the iterative solution of a high-order discontinuous element discretization of the Poisson equation, S. M. Joshi and P. J. Diamessis, Submitted to the 14th Copper Mountain Conference on Iterative Methods, [arxiv](http://arxiv.org/abs/1601.03432)

 + Applicability of two-dimensional boundary scattering models as a proxy for three-dimensional models, B. Tran, S. M. Joshi, M. J. Isakson, Proceedings of Meetings on Acoustics 19 (1), 070079, 2013

 + Backscattering from a pressure-release rough surface, S. M. Joshi and M. J. Isakson, Underwater Acoustics Measurements Conference, Kos, Greece, June 2011